moritzshore/rswap/README.md

   <chr> <dbl>
 1 WC_15  0.62
 ```
-This function is very flexible, and can be passed any number of `variables`, `depths`, and performance indicators `stat` (currently supported are `NSE`, `PBIAS`, `RSR`, and `RMSE`.
+This function is very flexible and can be passed any number of `variables`, `depths`, and performance indicators `stat` (currently supported are `NSE`, `PBIAS`, `RSR`, and `RMSE`.

 ## Saving model runs

-While calibrating a model it can be useful to keep track of different model runs with different parameterization. `rswap` aids this proccess with a vareity of functions, such as
+While calibrating a model it can be useful to keep track of different model runs with different parameterization. `rswap` aids this process with a variety of functions, such as
 ```
 save_run(project_path, run_name = "COFRED = 0.35")
 ```